TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

  - Opening the CPSW modules like ALE, MAC ports, host port and UDMA
- - Opening and configuring the MAC ports along with corresponding PHYs present in the GESI expansion board at RGMII/RMII 1Gbps mode
+ - Opening and configuring the MAC ports along with corresponding PHYs present in the GESI expansion board at RGMII/RMII 1Gbps mode in J721E EVM, or the QpENet expansion board in J7200 EVM.
- - Initializing NDK stack
+ - Initializing lwIP stack
- - Configuring the HTTP and TCP/IP data servers

 This application runs on the GESI (Gateway/Ethernet Switch/Industrial Expansion Board) board in J721E devices and on the QPENet (Quad Port Eth Expansion Board)